-New Zealand prepares to enter lockdown as coronavirus cases double
+New Zealand prepares to enter lockdown as coronavirus cases surge

 Schools will be closed from Tuesday, except for children of essential workers such as our doctors, nurses, ambulance drivers and police.
 Schools will close entirely from midnight Wednesday.

-All indoor and outdoor events will be canceled.
-All workplaces were asked to implement alternative ways of working.
+Workplaces were asked to implement alternative ways of working.

-Public transport will shut for everyone outside of people working in essential services.

-To stop community transmission these measures will need to be in place for 4 weeks, said Ardern.
+New Zealand’s stock market reacted immediately to the announcement plunging 10% to biggest intraday percentage drop ever.

+The Reserve Bank of New Zealand (RBNZ) announced quantitative easing earlier on Monday as it decided to buy up NZ$30 billion ($17 billion) worth of government bonds to offset the impact of the coronavirus.

 New Zealand’s opposition National Party said it had put on hold its campaign for a general election on Sept 19.
 Ardern said there was no impact on the election for now.

-Of the new cases, two are being treated as related to community transmission, Ministry of Health’s Director-General of Health Dr Ashley Bloomfield said in a news conference on Monday.

-More than half the cases are directly related to overseas travel, while most of the remainder are close contacts of a previously confirmed case or associated with an event where there were confirmed cases, he said.

-Reporting by Praveen Menon; Editing by Himani Sarkar and Michael Perry
+Reporting by Praveen Menon; Editing by Himani Sarkar, Michael Perry and Lincoln Feast.